 Smart contracts are scripted by users on top of the blockchain of a cryptocurrency.
 They are then automatically fulfilled when the requirements of the contract are met.

-Smart contracts can be used, for example, to send an amount of cryptocoins to another user on the first of every month.
+Smart contracts can be used, for example, to send a certain amount of cryptocoins to another user on the first of every month.

 Frequently asked questions

 Image sources: Shutterstock, CoinMarketCap